jeromeetienne/slides/webar-fullstack-qconsf-2015/slides.md

 ### Anaglyph - [wikipedia](https://en.wikipedia.org/wiki/Anaglyph_3D)

-- Old fashion
+- Old fashion - so 60's
-- Super low tech
+- Super low tech - may be given away in a event
 - Available in three.js